ufcg-lsd/AWSome-Savings/README.md

 AWSome Savings is a tool for optimizing costs in AWS EC2.
 AWS provides various market types for its instances, which have different pricing policies.
 The objetive is to determine how many instances should be allocated to each market, in order to satisfy the demand for those instances and minimize the cost.
 This tool is the implementation of a linear programming model (detailed description [here](https://www.overleaf.com/read/fyfghmzfkmtq)).
 It considers 3 markets: on-demand, reserve and savings plan.

+## Versions

+There are three diferent versions of the optimization tool:
+- py: implementation in Python, with the markets on-demand, reserves and savings plans;
+- py_no_sp: implementation in Python, with the markets on-demand and savings plans;
+- cpp_no_sp: implementation in C++, with the markets on-demand and savings plans.

+## Directory structure

+This repository contains the following directories:
+- implementations: contains the implementation files for the different versions;
+- data: contains sample data, as an example of the optimizer input;
+- tests: contains tests for all the versions;
+- util: contains auxiliary files, such as scripts for colleting memory and cpu usage.

 ## Python

+There are two Python implementations, one that for the on-demand, reserves and savings plans markets and another for the on-demand and savings plans markets.
+The second one is faster if there is no need for using the reserve market.
 For running the optimizer model written in python, proceed with the following steps.

 ### Installing dependencies